Coconut Chai Protein Quinoa Energy Bites

 Regardless of what it is, I'm feeling the need to “get back on track”.
 Which in reality means I just need to be more mindful of what I'm putting into my body and how much movement I'm getting in each day.

 One way I do this is by controlling the types of food I have in the house.
 Instead of chips and crackers as a snack, I'll make sure I have raw nuts or energy bites to munch on.
 Instead of chocolate chip cookies for dessert, I'll have a square (or two) of dark chocolate or some energy bites.
-Instead of coming home after yoga and stuffing my face with hummus right before dinner, I'll have an energy bite.
+Instead of coming home after yoga and stuffing my face with hummus right before dinner, I'll have an energy bite or energy ball.

 Seeing the theme here?
 Energy bites need to be in constant supply.